Help & Advice Articles, Videos and How-to-Guides

 What is a garden room?

-A garden room is a stand-alone building that’s separate to your house.
+A garden room is a stand-alone building that’s separate from your house.
 Providing extra space, often for a specific purpose, they make a valuable addition to your home.
-Garden rooms are given a plethora of names including studios, summer houses, log cabins, outbuildings.
+Depending on its use, a garden room can have many different names, such as studios, summer houses, log cabins and outbuildings.
 They can be built from a range of materials, including wood, stone or brickwork.

 Garden room ideas